shaysegal/techcs-236347/README.md

 ## Synthesizer Ability:
-- PBE: In this mode, our synthesizer generates Python programs based on provided input-output examples.
+- PBE Mode: In this mode, our synthesizer generates Python programs based on provided input-output examples.

 - ASSERT Mode: In this mode, our synthesizer can handle simple assertions in programs.

+- Our code synthesizer can get as User Input in both modes and Synthesize a program based on the input.
+Our synthesizer sketch support Integers and Strings.

 *simple Mode: runs through examples of PBE and ASSERT that are simple assign.

 ## Synthesizer Limits: